fdvty/academic-kickstart-ZiruiLiu/content/authors/admin/_index.md

 Hi!
 I am a senior year undergraduate majoring in Computer Science in Peking University, China.
 Currently, I am working with [Prof. Bin Cui](http://net.pku.edu.cn/~cuibin/) and [Prof. Tong Yang](http://net.pku.edu.cn/~yangtong/) on some projects related to Data Structure, Network Measurement, and Machine Learning.

 My research interests lie in the general area of Networks and Database.
-I find it excited to design new data structures & algorithms and polish them.
+I find it excited to design and polish new data structures & algorithms.
 I'm also interested in other areas of computer science, for example, graphics and rendering.
 Please do not hesitate to contact me if you have new ideas and need helper :)
 <!-- My research interests lie in the general area of Network Measurement, Data Stream Processing and P2P Network Broadcasting.
 I also have a keen interest in Ray Tracing Rendering.  -->

 <!-- For the time being, I am looking for a research opportunity in the next summer.
 Please contact me if you are interested.  -->